LongBu/AWS-SAP-C02-Study-Guide/README.md

     * Encryption (KMS Customer Master Key [CMK]) managed by AWS KMS
     * Encrypted server side via HTTP/S and Header containing "x-amz-server-side-encryption":"aws:kms"
     * Offers further user control and audit trail
+    * May be impacted by KMS limits, though you can increase them via Service Quotas Console
+      * Upload calls the GenerateDataKey KMS API (counts towards KMS quota 5500, 10000, or 30000 req/s based upon region)
+      * Download calls the Decrypt KMS API (also counts towards KMS quota)
   * SSE-C:
     * Server side encryption via *HTTPS only*, using a fully managed external customer key external to AWS that must be provided in the HTTP headers for every HTTP request (key isn't saved by AWS)
     * Objects encrypted with SSE-C are never replicated between S3 Buckets